Report an accessibility problem

 Upon completion of the program, students have a deep understanding of the business, economic and market environments of the global food industry, with particular emphasis on food marketing and distribution.

-The food industry management and marketing certificate requires 15 credit hours and is available to all majors.
-To earn the certificate, students must complete all courses with a grade of "C" (2.00 on a scale of 4.00) or better.
+The certificate in food industry management and marketing requires 15 credit hours with at least 12 upper division credit hours.
+To earn the certificate, students must complete all courses with a grade of "C" (2.00 on a scale of 4.00) or higher.

 Prerequisite courses may be needed in order to complete the requirements of this certificate.